 Another downfall to starting your career at Mercer is that it will pigeonhole you into HR consulting or HR-specific roles.
 If you’re looking to transition into MBB at some point, your chances are quite low from this type of firm.
 However, if HR consulting is where you want to be, Mercer is one of the best places to cut your teeth.

-However, there are lots of opportunities for ex-Mercer consultants to transition into inside the Mercer organization – e.g., investment consulting with Mercer Hammond or financial advisory with Mercer Capital.
+However, there are lots of opportunities for ex-Mercer consultants to transition into inside the Mercer organization – e.g., financial advisory with Mercer Capital.
 Then there are the adjacent positions with Mercer’s sister companies under the Marsh & McLennan umbrella – management consulting at Oliver Wyman, microeconomic consulting at NERA, or corporate image and identity strategy consulting at Lippincott.

 Many Mercer alum head to other consulting firms to become Associate Partner, Partner, Principal, etc. Firms like Aon Consulting, The Cambridge Group, Deloitte, Slalom, and others have welcomed Mercer expertise.